Elastifile/elastifile-provisioner/README.md

-# Kubernetes dynamic volume provisioner for Elastifile
+# Kubernetes Dynamic Volume Provisioner for Elastifile

 `elastifile-provisioner` is an out-of-tree dynamic provisioner for Kubernetes, based on the Kubernetes Incubator's [nfs-provisioner](http://github.com/kubernetes-incubator/nfs-provisioner).
 It can be used to dynamically provision Kubernetes persistent volumes on an Elastifile ECFS system.

-## Quickstart

 ## Configuration